simbo1905/cu-final-mssql/readme.md

 click on the Terminal tab, and open the sqlcmd tool and pasted in the SQL:

 ```
+# Log in to the web console the url is shown at the bottom of the `oc cluster up` output
+# open the Terminal tab of the pod to get into the running container
-# check the tool is there
+# check the sqlcmd tool is there
 find / -name sqlcmd
-# login as SA
+# login to the local SQLServer as SA
 /opt/mssql-tools/bin/sqlcmd -S 127.0.0.1 -U SA -P '<YourStrong!Passw0rd>'
-# now paste the sql from SQLServer.sql. the terminal will badly format it
+# now paste the sql from SQLServer.sql. the terminal will badly format it. hit enter.
 ...
 # check that the last table got created by querying form it:
 1> select * from  [dbo].[OfficeAssignment];
-2>
+2> G0
 ```

 Then deploy the app via the web console:

-1. Log in to the console the url is shown when you `oc cluster up`
+1. Log in to the web console the url is shown at the bottom of the `oc cluster up` output
 2. Open the project
 3. Browse to the mssql *service* and note down its IP address on its details page.
 4. Click Add to Project at the top